Will Your SMB Survive the Unexpected?

 Surprises Should No Longer Surprise Us

 With all the online resources today, there’s no excuse for not doing your homework before starting any new undertaking, be it a company startup you are contemplating or a new venture by your existing enterprise.
-But if we have learned anything from the economic crisis of 2008 and the COVID-19 pandemic, it’s that the only thing you can predict is that the unpredictable will happen at some point.
+But if we have learned anything from the economic crisis of 2008 and the more recent COVID-19 pandemic, it’s that the only thing you can predict is that the unpredictable will happen at some point.

 There are a couple of things you can do to mitigate unforeseen circumstances.